 If multiple Tags reply in step (a) but the Interrogator, by detecting and resolving collisions at the waveform level, can resolve an RN16 from one of the Tags, the Interrogator can ACK the resolved Tag.
-Unresolved Tags receive erroneous RN16s and return to arbitrate without backscattering their PC, EPC, and CRC-16.
+Unresolved Tags receive erroneous RN16s and return to arbitrate without backscattering the reply shown in Table 6.14.

-If the Interrogator sends a valid ACK (i.e. an ACK containing the correct RN16) to the Tag in the acknowledged state the Tag re-backscatters its PC, EPC, and CRC-16.
+If the Interrogator sends a valid ACK (i.e. an ACK containing the correct RN16) to the Tag in the acknowledged state, the Tag re-backscatters the reply shown in Table 6.14.